 Social engineering summary

-Social engineering is a term that covers several different types of a cyber attack.
+Social engineering is a term that covers several different types of cyber-attacks.
 A common theme is a fraudster attempting to gain access to a company’s computer network, install malware, or obtain user data such as user names, passwords, and bank details.

 The best defence